 But seriously, is there life after Canva?
 Could there be anything better and you do even need to consider the possibility?

-Speaking of Canva, while I still love and use it, Stencil offers two features which definitely make it worth using.
+While I still love and use Canva, Stencil offers two features which definitely make it worth using.
 More about this further on.

 Stencil – Quick Facts Profile